Alexander Charles O'Sullivan

-Dr. Alexander Charles O'Sullivan (1858–18 February 1924), B.A., M.B., B.Ch., B.A.O was Professor of Pathology in the University of Dublin and Senior Fellow of Trinity College, Dublin.
+Dr. Alexander Charles O'Sullivan (1858–18 February 1924), B.A., M.B., B.Ch., B.A.O was Professor of Pathology in the Trinity College Dublin and Senior Fellow of Trinity College Dublin.
 He was born in County Cork and educated at Trinity College, later becoming a lecturer and then professor at that institution.
 During World War I he served in Malta with the Royal Army Medical Corps.
+He was capped once for the Ireland national rugby union team.

 Early life and education

 Dr. Alex O'Sullivan was born in County Cork in May 1858, the son of the Rev. Denis Mitchell O'Sullivan, Rector of Macroom, and Lucia Maria née Swete, as the oldest of four children.
-He was educated at Tipperary Grammar School and went to Trinity College, Dublin.
+He was educated at Tipperary Grammar School and went to Trinity College Dublin.
 Having studied classics in his first years he suddenly turned to mathematics, and obtained a scholarship in that subject in 1879.
 In 1881 he was first senior moderator in mathematics and also in ethics and logic.

 The British Medical Journal noted that the first mathematical scholar in 1879 was Dr. Bernard, later a Provost of Trinity College, and the senior classical scholar was Professor J. B. Bury, the distinguished historian; Dr. Bernard obtained his Fellowship in 1884, Dr. Bury in 1885, and Dr. O'Sullivan in 1886.

 Having taken his Fellowship, Dr. O'Sullivan, under the influence and advice of Professor Samuel Haughton, turned to the study of medicine, and took his M.B., B.Ch., B.A.O. degrees in 1894.
 He also took a special course of bacteriology in Vienna.

 Later life and career

 Returning to Dublin in 1895, Dr. O'Sullivan was appointed lecturer in pathology in Trinity College.
 When the chair of pathology was founded he was again reappointed as lecturer, and a couple of years later he was confirmed in that position as professor.
 Dr. O'Sullivan may be regarded as the father of the modern school of Dublin physicians.

 Dr. O'Sullivan held examinerships in the Universities of Glasgow, Edinburgh, Manchester, and Belfast, and was a member of the Royal Irish Academy, for which he wrote many papers.
 During the last three years of his life he held the position of registrar of the medical school (dean of the medical faculty).
-He came into contact with two generations of medical students, and helped to shape the policy of the College.
-In 1903 he was Vice-President of the Pathology Section at the meeting of the British Medical Association at Swansea.
+He came into contact with two generations of medical students, and helped to shape the policy of the college.
+In 1903 he was vice-president of the Pathology Section at the meeting of the British Medical Association at Swansea.